Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Optical Conductivity in mWSMs

 \section{Optical Conductivity in mWSMs}

-In this section, we analytically derive the optical conductivity tensor to investigate the Kerr and Faraday rotations in mWSM.
-In doing so, we first review the light-field induced interband optical transition probabilities.
-It is well known that the light field can couple to the electron of a system via i) orbital coupling (momentum $\vec k$ is replaced by $\vec k-e \vec A$ due to minimal coupling with $\vec A$ being vector potential due to the light field) and ii) Zeeman coupling.
+In this section, we analytically derive the optical conductivity tensor to investigate the Kerr and Faraday rotations in mWSMs.
+In doing so, we first review the light field induced interband optical transition probabilities.
+It is well known that the light field can couple to the electron of a system via i) orbital coupling (momentum $\mathbf{k}$ is replaced by $\mathbf{k}-e \mathbf{A}$ due to minimal coupling, with $\mathbf{A}$ being vector potential due to the light field) and ii) Zeeman coupling.
 Therefore, the total Hamiltonian of light-electron interaction can be written as

-where $e$ is the charge of electron, $m_e$ is the mass of the electron, $g$ is the Lande-$g$ factor, $\mu_B$ is the Bohr magneton and $\vec v_{\vec k}=\frac{1}{\hbar}\partial \mathcal{H}/\partial {\vec k}$ with $\mathcal H$ representing the non-interacting Hamiltonian of the considered system.
-Here, the first term of the above equation gives rise to orbital coupling while the second term ($\propto \vec \nabla\times \vec A$) leads to Zeeman coupling.
-It is clear that the term associated with orbital coupling gives rise to the Berry-curvature dependent interband transition.
+where $e$ is the charge of electron, $m_e$ is the mass of the electron, $g$ is the Lande-$g$ factor, $\mu_B$ is the Bohr magneton and $\mathbf{v_k}=\frac{1}{\hbar}\partial \mathcal{H}/\partial {\mathbf{k}}$ with $\mathcal H$ representing the non-interacting Hamiltonian of the considered system.
+Here, the first term of the above equation gives rise to orbital coupling while the second term ($\propto \mathbf{\nabla}\times \mathbf{A}$) leads to Zeeman coupling.
+Also, the term associated with orbital coupling gives rise to the Berry-curvature-dependent interband transition.
 Moreover, we would like to point out that in this work, we neglect the Zeeman coupling with the light field.

 In view of this, the interband optical conductivity [$\sigma_{mn}(\omega)$] for multi-Weyl semimetal in the linear response regime using the Kubo formula can be written as